HimanshiGoel10/Todo-List/README.md

 # Todo List Website

 This is a simple Todo List that allows users to add and delete tasks from their todo list.
 Your todo list will persist even after refreshing the page or closing the browser.
-The website is responsive, making it usable on various devices. <a href="https://himanshi-todolist.netlify.app/"> Click to Visit website </a>
+The website is responsive, making it usable on various devices. <a href="https://himanshi-todolist.netlify.app/"> View website </a>

 ## Features